tonystrawberry/axiedex/index.md

 I am a **Axie Infinity** fan and player 😁 I first made this extension for personal use to enhance the **Axie Infinity interface in the most optimized way**.

 Then I thought it was a good idea to share it with you all.
 I hope you find this extension helpful in your Axie Infinity playing experience ✨

+You can contact me on Discord: tonystrawberry#4316 🕹 I am sometimes present in the #breeding, #tools-api-etc, #francais-french channels of the Axie Infinity Discord ☺️

 By the way, if you are learning **Japanese** 🇯🇵 or wants to start, check out my other work [**Shirimono**](https://shirimono.com).